linebender/linebender.github.io/content/blog/2025-11-13-tmil-22/index.md

 Work on Vello Classic focused on support for web standard compatibility, motivated by Servo integration.
 Those features include support for non-premultiplied alpha ([vello#1173][], [vello#1262][], [vello#1145][]).
-This has been released in Vello v0.6.0, which also upgraded to wgpu v26 for compatibility with Bevy v0.17.
+This has been released in [Vello v0.6.0], which also upgraded to wgpu v26 for compatibility with Bevy v0.17.

 ## Masonry and Xilem